 To be clear:

-BMI and the PROS are doing exactly as they are supposed to do according to the law.
+The PROS are doing exactly as they are supposed to do according to the law.
 They are good organizations with a wonderful history helping many.
 My argument is that the law needs to be changed to benefit the world of the musical arts.
-And I am NOT singling out BMI, I just happen to be part f the BMI family.